pulse-browser/gluon/docs/content/guides/includingAddons.md

 ).ExtensionCommon
 ```

-Then, at the top add a constant with the id of the addon at the top of the file, for example:
+Then, add a constant with the id of the addon at the top of the file, for example:

 ```js
 const kUBlockOriginID = 'uBlock0@raymondhill.net'